-The Technical Officers are to make sure that the hull and engine conform to the certificate and rules, and make sure that the drivers carry the homologation sheets of the engines or hulls used.
+The Technical Officers are to make sure that the hull and engine conform to the certificate and rules, and make sure that the riders carry the homologation sheets of the engines or hulls used.

-They check and control safety devices for boats and drivers as provided for in the rules.
+They check and control safety devices for aquabikes and riders as provided for in the rules.